FM Dojo — User Guide

 Server alerts

-• Disk usage alert — fires when any volume on the server exceeds your configured percentage threshold (e.g. 80%).
-Requires SSH or WinRM access.
+• Disk usage — fires when a volume exceeds your threshold (e.g. 80%).
+Requires SSH or WinRM.

-• Backup failure alert — fires when a FileMaker Server backup schedule's last result is not “OK”.
-Optionally filter by schedule name.
+• Backup failure — fires when a schedule's last result is not OK.
+Filter by schedule name.
 Requires Admin API access.

-• Database status alert — fires when a database is in a non-healthy state (CLOSED, INCONSISTENT, ERROR).
+• Database status — fires when a database is CLOSED, INCONSISTENT, or in an ERROR state.
 Requires Admin API access.

-Tip: To get a Discord webhook URL: go to your Discord server settings → Integrations → Webhooks → New Webhook → Copy Webhook URL.
-For Slack: go to your Slack workspace apps, add Incoming Webhooks, and copy the URL.
+Tip: To get a Discord webhook URL: server settings → Integrations → Webhooks → New Webhook → Copy Webhook URL.
+For Slack: add the Incoming Webhooks app and copy the URL it generates.

 Watchdog alerts